 Supercharging Your Results

-Test layering them with enhanced bidding options
+Test layering them with automated bidding options

 Don’t be afraid to add some machine learning to that machine learning.
-Whether it be CPA Bidding, Maximize Conversions or Maximize Clicks, these enhanced bidding options can really take off when paired with Dynamic Search Ads.
+Whether it be CPA Bidding, Maximize Conversions or Maximize Clicks, these automated bidding options can really take off when paired with Dynamic Search Ads.

 As an example, we worked with a CPG account that saw great results when converting to DSAs from an already successful keyword targeting strategy.
 CPCs dropped dramatically just from the switch, allowing us to expand our reach significantly.
 Once we began incorporating automated bidding strategies, however, we saw another 40% drop in CPCs, really taking the campaign to the next level.